 We aim to deliver a high quality computing education that equips our children to use computational thinking and creativity to understand and change the world.
 This is an area of the curriculum where we are continually reviewing the content to ensure children learn the relevant skills for the future.

 The core skills of computing are taught discretely across our school.
 However, other elements of the computing curriculum are integrated as part of our topic work.
 These include e-safety, digital publication and presentation, research, data handling and the use of digital media.
-Our computing curriculum has strong links with maths, science, design & technology and PSHE.
+Using Purple Mash, our computing curriculum has strong links with maths, science, design & technology and PSHE.

 E-Safety is taught in a number of ways – whole school assemblies, visitors, as part of our everyday teaching and learning.
 We also have pages on our school website to support parents in keeping their children safe.